Tobacco product packaging to be standardised from July 1

-SINGAPORE - All tobacco products sold in Singapore will be subject to standardised packaging from Wednesday (July 1).
+All tobacco products sold in Singapore will be subject to standardised packaging from tomorrow.

-The packaging will include enlarged graphic health warnings, and will apply to all tobacco products, including cigarettes, cigarillos, cigars, beedies, ang hoon and other roll-your-own tobacco products, the Ministry of Health (MOH) said on Monday (June 29).
+The packaging, with enlarged graphic health warnings, will apply to all tobacco products, including cigarettes, cigarillos, cigars, beedies, ang hoon and other roll-your-own tobacco products, the Ministry of Health (MOH) said yesterday.

-These packaging measures, first announced on Oct 31, 2018, are part of a multi-pronged approach aimed mainly at discouraging non-smokers from picking up smoking, encouraging smokers to quit, and encouraging Singaporeans to adopt a tobacco-free lifestyle, which will ultimately lead to reduced smoking prevalence, said MOH.

 Mandatory graphic health warnings on such products must also cover at least 75 per cent of surfaces, up from the current 50 per cent.